jneidel/jneidel.com/content/project/writing-365/index.md

 Started writing The Inner Game review.
 25. Continued writing and editing The Inner Game review.
 26. Started writing on a post about vulnerability.
-27. Wrote first version of the Neurostreams quick reference guide
+27. Wrote first version of the Neurostreams quick reference guide.
+28. Wrote the coupon essay.

 ## References